-Canterbury believes in the benefits of volunteering within a community.
-To support this belief, community service is expected of all students in various ways at different grade levels.
+Canterbury believes in the benefits of volunteering within the community.
+To support this belief, community service is an important part of student development.

 Fourth graders rotate throughout the year as Cavalier Helpers in the lunchroom.
 They help students during all the Lower School lunch periods, helping to direct students, making sure they walk, helping student with food requests and helping the parent volunteers.